 The workforce of the future is not just expecting equality and inclusion.
 They are demanding it.
 Discrimination based upon race, gender, and ethnicity doesn't cut it anymore.
-Furthermore, discrimination and harassment can - and has- engendered disastrous results, causing plummeting stocks, millions in legal settlements, and a permanently tarnished reputation.
+Furthermore, discrimination and harassment can - and have- engendered disastrous results, causing plummeting stocks, millions in legal settlements, and a permanently tarnished reputation.

 Do you want to wait for that to happen or do you want to get ahead of the crisis?